remarkjs/remark-lint/doc/external.md

 ## Using external rules

-External rules can be used by passing their file-path or their name, in which case `remark-lint-` can be omitted, in an `external` array to **remark-lint**.
-This only works in Node.js.
+External rules can be used in two ways:

-Alternatively, load modules yourself and pass them in the `external` array too.
+Either by passing their file-path or their name, in which case `remark-lint-` can be omitted, in an `external` array to **remark-lint** (this only works in Node.js), or by loading modules yourself and pass them in the `external` array too.

 ### CLI